carstenjacobsen/kraken-demo/README.md

 > [!WARNING]
 > This software is currently in an experimental phase.
 Use at your own risk.
-The authors are not responsible for any data loss, system instability, or financial damages caused by this code.
+The author is not responsible for any data loss, system instability, or financial damages caused by this code.
 # Kraken Demo

 A Node.js web app for managing a [Kraken](https://kraken.com) account via the Kraken REST API.
 View balances, send crypto to saved withdrawal addresses, and generate deposit addresses with scannable QR codes.